pygfx/pygfx/examples/HOWTO.md

 Examples that are animated should ``from time import perf_counter``, and use it to determine the speed of the animation.
-The ``perf_counter`` variable is replaced during rendering to simulate time.
+The ``perf_counter`` variable is patched during rendering to simulate time.
 This way the animation is also independent on e.g. movie fps.